mitotic/graphterm/docs/start.rst

 iPad/Android tablet usage
 --------------------------------------------------------------------------------------------

-Tap on the cursor to display virtual keyboard on the tablet.
-The *Bottom menu*, exposed by clicking on the last displayed prompt, can be quite useful on a tablet.
-(On Android, you may need to tap a couple of more times on the cursor after the keyboard is displayed.)
+GraphTerm can be used on touch devices (phones/tablets), with some limitations.
+Use the *view/footer* menu to enter keyboard input, send special characters, access arrow keys etc. Tap the *Kbrd* in the footer to display the keyboard.
+(The *Footer menu* display can also be toggled by clicking on the last displayed prompt.)

+*Note:* You should turn off the *Autocapitalize* and *Autocorrect* features in the language/keyboard settings if you want to do a lot of typing on touch devices.

 .. index:: themes